greghendershott/markdown/README.md

 using Stephen Chang's [parsack][], a monadic parser combinator library.
 The grammar was developed by looking first at [peg-markdown][] and later at [pandoc][].
-For a few edge cases I found [Babelmark][] helpful to compare result with many other implementations.
+For a few edge cases I found [Babelmark][] and [Babelmark2][] helpful to compare result with many other implementations.
 The many unit tests from the old version also helped.

 [gruber]: http://daringfireball.net/projects/markdown/basics
 [python-markdown]: http://pythonhosted.org/Markdown/extensions/footnotes.html